 (5) In all cases, the arbitral tribunal must decide in accordance with the terms of the contract and must take into account the usages of the trade applicable to the transaction.

+Note for this section:

-Note: This section (other than subsection (4)) is substantially the same as Art 28 of the Model Law.
+This section (other than subsection (4)) is substantially the same as Art 28 of the Model Law.

 29. Decision-making by panel of arbitrators (cf. Model Law Art 29)